 If the land you are renting or leasing for raising crops or livestock has been selected for condemnation by an entity with eminent domain authority, what are your options?
-The law requires that the owner of the property be paid a fair market value for the loss of their land.
-Depending on the language in your lease agreement, you may be entitled to compensation as well.
+The law requires that the owner of the property receive a fair market value for the loss of their land.
+Depending on the language in the lease agreement, agricultural tenants in eminent domain cases may be entitled to compensation as well.

-When a property owner leases their land to a tenant, both parties rarely consider the possibility that all or part of the property many be taken from the owner through eminent domain proceedings.
+When a property owner leases their land to a tenant, both parties rarely consider the possibility that the landowner may lose all or part of the property through eminent domain proceedings.
 Overlooking this possibility can prove to be a costly mistake.